 The big minus point for an electric van is the reduction in range that the extra weight will cause.
 You'll need more power to get moving, so the van's range will be shortened, once again making the case that an electric van is better suited to short trips rather than longer drives.

 Another factor to consider is the overall running costs of an electric van.
 While you'll never be at the mercy of fuel station prices, you won't be accessing free energy.
-If you're charging a van overnight, then the cost is estimated to be around £1.50 to fully charge a flat battery.
-As a rough estimate, you'd need to spend around £15 on diesel to cover 100 miles, so the savings an electric van can deliver are plain to see.
+As a rough estimate, you'd need to spend around £15 on diesel to cover 100 miles, whereas you will probably only need to spend around only £5 to fully-charge a battery (depending on your home or business’s electricity tariff) so the savings an electric van can deliver are plain to see.
 If you're registered as a company, you should also be able to write off some of your household energy bills against VAT, because the energy used to recharge your electric van is a legitimate business cost.

 Servicing should be relatively cheap for an electric van.
 Since there is no engine to maintain, there are fewer parts to inspect and replace on an annual basis.
 Manufacturers offer maintenance plans to suit the number of miles you cover in a year, too.

-Recent developments in terms of zero or low-emissions zones appearing in city centres mean that electric vans are seeing a boost in desirability.
-Where once depreciation was heavy when compared to a diesel van, it's becoming less of an issue for buyers needing a non-polluting way of making deliveries.
+Recent developments in terms of zero- or low-emissions zones appearing in city centres mean that electric vans are becoming even more desirable.
+Where once depreciation was heavy when compared with a diesel van’s, it's becoming less of an issue for buyers needing a non-polluting way of making deliveries.